 Day 6 and 7: East Fjords to Lake Myvatn

-Visit Dettifoss, Europe’s biggest waterfall, on the way.
-There are two roads which lead to Dettifoss.
+Visit Dettifoss, Europe’s biggest waterfall, on the way to Lake Myvatn.
+There are two roads from the ring road which lead to Dettifoss.
 Road 862 is paved.
 Road 864 is gravel but many say that the view from this road is better and the walk to the waterfall is shorter.
-Continue on the ring road to Lake Myvatn.
+Your choice.

 If you possibly can, spend all of Day 7 at Lake Myvatn as you won’t be able to see everything this area has to offer in an afternoon.